47 Gorgeous Flower-Covered Wedding Cake Ideas

 Set against a chocolate ganache backdrop, these orange, pink and ivory flowers add just the right amount of color to the two-tier confection.

-36. Milk Bar Wedding Cake with Roses
+34. Milk Bar Wedding Cake With Roses

 A whimsical cake with sprinkle filling calls for equally whimsical flowers, à la the long-stem ranunculuses branching out from the center tier of this design.

-41. Three-Tier Winter Wedding Cake
+35. Three-Tier Winter Wedding Cake

 Surrounded by glowing candles, this cake with anemones, ranunculuses, orchids and textured buttercream inspired by mountain ridges is a chic pick for a winter wedding.